 Accommodation for families

-Self catering apartments are a popular choice, the best ones for families tend to be in the newly built (but still characterful) Arc 1950.
-You'll find modern five star spacious accommodation here (all with access to swimming pools), baby equipment on request, childcare from nine months, and a good selection of daily family-focused entertainment.
+Arc 1950: you'll find modern five star spacious accommodation here (all with access to swimming pools), baby equipment on request, childcare from nine months, and a good selection of daily family-focused entertainment.

-Smaller and quieter, it is linked to Arc 1950 by a short gondola ride and offers alternative activities such as the Igloo Village and outdoor ice rink.
-It is also however, home to the first five star hotel in the Paradiski area.
+Arc 2000: smaller and quieter, it's linked to Arc 1950 by a short gondola ride and offers alternative activities such as the Igloo Village and outdoor ice rink.

-The most lively of the resorts and home to the Mille8 leisure complex, which features an events venue and a wonderful aquatic centre.
+Arc 1800: most lively of the resorts and home to the Mille8 leisure complex, which features an events venue and a wonderful aquatic centre.
 There are also great nursery and beginner slopes.
-You'll find a good selection of self-catering apartments here too.

 Lift passes for families